Family Affairs: Original format

 The serial originally focused on the Hart and Gates family and some of their friends and close associates living in the fictional outer London suburb of Charnham.
 The Hart family consisted of builder Chris (Ian Ashpitel), his wife Annie (Liz Crowther) and their four children: ladies' man Duncan (Rocky Marshall); his twin sister, trainee solicitor and confused virgin Holly (Sandra Huggett); feisty Melanie, who became a police officer (Cordelia Bugeja); and schoolboy Jamie (Michael Cole).
 Annie gave birth to a fifth child during the series, Sam.

 Chris and Annie's parents were also featured.
 After losing his wife Sally (Jean Heywood) in the opening episodes, Chris' father Angus (Ian Cullen) came to live with the family.
-Annie's parents, staunchly conservative Elsa Gates (Delena Kidd) and philandering Jack (Ken Farrington), lived nearby.
+Annie's parents, staunchly conservative Elsa Gates (Delena Kidd) and philandering Jack (Kenneth Farrington), lived nearby.

 Other original characters were Chris's partner in their building business, Nick Trip (Barry McCormick); Melanie's bubbly best friend Claire Toomey (Tina Hall); Annie's baby-obsessed friend Maria Simons (Annie Miles); and Duncan's loyal drinking partners Tim Webster (Idris Elba) and Roy Farmer (Miles Petit).

 The action took place in a series of modern, middle-class houses and spacious apartments whose geographic relation to one another was not clearly defined by the series.
 The primary meeting place for characters was The Lock, a slick bar/restaurant located in Charnham's riverside marina district.
 The expansive parklands and forested areas of Charnham Common were also frequently visited by characters.

 Later in 1997, Maria's ex-husband, the callous Pete Callan, appeared in town.
 Pete, played by ex-Brookside actor David Easter, provided the series with a much-needed villain, and he quickly became the show's standout character.
 Pete soon married Claire Toomey, who had been deserted by Duncan after giving birth to his twin children.

 Another early arrival was the sassy bisexual Susie Ross (Tina Landini), who took a job at The Lock and romanced both Duncan and his twin sister Holly.
 Nick's troublesome teenage son Liam (Stephen Hoyle) arrived, and neighbourhood nosey parker Bill Cockerill (Roger Sloman) and his wife Samantha (Tessa Wyatt), along with their daughter Charlotte, made several appearances.

 Liam became involved in a post office robbery.
 His lawyer was Pamela Hargreaves (Sandy Hendrickse), and she soon embarked on a romance with Liam's father Nick.
 Pete Callan then bought The Lock, further cementing his importance to the series.
 Entrepreneur Peter Stringfellow even made a guest appearance in one episode.